chandru89new/code.druchan.com/contents/aoc-aesthetics-haskell.md

 I compiled the program to test some other mechanism I was building into my code unrelated to some long-running puzzles, and then I ran the binary, running the puzzle inadvertently.
 Suddenly, the ~120s function ran in a fraction of that time!
 Crap.
 I could've saved a lot of anxiety by just building the binary (which takes <5s) and running the solutions!

+### Resisting the urge to be (point-)free

+Several times in a coding session, there's this opportunity to [reduce an expression](https://wiki.haskell.org/Eta_conversion), often to the extent of [point-free](https://wiki.haskell.org/index.php?title=Pointfree).
+It is tempting.
+But I imagine myself reading this code a few weeks down the line and I can vividly picture a completely confused brain that struggles to comprehend what it wrote.
+That keeps the terseness-shenanigans at bay.
+However, it would be cool to have a branch where the code is as terse as can be.

 \*

 Anyway, it is almost always a delight to be able to solve some puzzles by writing some code.
 Amidst some stressful work caretaking for a recovering parent from their surgery, I look forward to these moments when I get to think about these AoC puzzles.